Table Of Contents

 10. Net profit margin

-Ultimately, your enterprise was created to someday produce a profit.
-Even if you won’t break even for several more years, net profit margin is always something that is worth keeping in mind.
+Ultimately, your enterprise was created to produce a profit someday.
+Even if you won’t break even for several more years, the net profit margin is always worth keeping in mind.

 11. Unit cost